MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/static.md

 1. Open up your app's `.vcxproj` project file in a text editor, like VSCode.
     > [!NOTE]
     > The .vcproj project file may be a hidden file, meaning you wouldn't see it in Visual Studio.
 Use a terminal to find this file.
 1. Locate the section in the code where you would include the WebView2 NuGet package target files.
-This section can be found after the < /target > tag.
+(Highlighted in the image below.)
     :::image type="complex" source="./media/inserthere.png" alt-text="Project Files Snippet" lightbox="./media/inserthere.png":::
        Project Files Snippet
     :::image-end:::
-1. Insert the following code snippet below the target section.
+1. Insert the following code snippet anywhere after where the Microsoft.Web.WebView2.targets is included.
+For this example, we will include it after the < target > tag.
     ```csharp
     <PropertyGroup> <WebView2LoaderPreference>Static</WebView2LoaderPreference> </PropertyGroup>
     ```